Join the local Indivisible movement!

 Science & Public Health

-We are dedicated to holding public officials accountable and ensuring that health agencies prioritize evidence-based science over ideology, while exposing influences that undermine patient wellbeing.
+We are dedicated to holding public officials accountable and ensuring that health agencies prioritize evidence-based science over ideology, while exposing influences that undermine patient well-being.
 We advocate for equitable public health solutions and support sustained medical research and science education rooted in integrity and honesty.

 Patient Rights & Healthcare Access